-PARIS (Reuters) - A barrel of oil could cost $ 380 in ten years, almost eight times more than today, estimates the investment bank Ixis-CIB in a study published Monday.
+PARIS (Reuters) - A barrel of oil could cost $ 380 in ten years, nearly eight times more than today, said investment bank Ixis-CIB in a study published Monday.

-"By analogy with the oil shocks of 1970 years, it does not seem unreasonable to predict a price 380 dollars a barrel for oil in 2015," write the authors of the study, Patrick Artus and Moncef Kaabi economists.
+"By analogy with the oil shocks of the 1970s, it does not seem unreasonable to us to predict a price of 380 dollars per barrel for oil in 2015", write the authors of this study, the economists Patrick Artus and Moncef Kaabi.

-They consider, on the contrary, "very conservative" and "completely unreasonable" the hypotheses according to which the price of a barrel of crude, which hovers around 50 dollars today, could come back between 30 and 40 dollars in the ten years to come.
+On the contrary, they deem “very conservative” and “totally unreasonable” the hypotheses according to which the price of a barrel of crude, which today oscillates around 50 dollars, could return between 30 and 40 dollars in the ten years to come.

 Currently, world oil consumption (84,3 million barrels per day) remains below the maximum production capacity known (87 million bpd).

-By extrapolating current trends in world oil consumption, Ixis-CIB economists estimate that it will be around 108 million bpd in 2015 and will be 8% higher than production capacities estimated at 100 million bpd.
+By extrapolating the current trend in world oil consumption, Ixis-CIB economists estimate that it will be around 108 million bpd in 2015 and will be 8% higher than production capacities estimated at 100 million bpd.

 According to them, several factors explain this evolution:

 - a slight increase in production capacity resulting from a continuous decrease in new oil reserves found;